By Jalil Ahmad

 U.S. commanders had warned to expect a surge in violence as insurgents attempted to hit back after U.S.-led ISAF troops and Afghan forces made major gains in operations in the Taliban heartland in the south over the past 12 months.

-Italy has about 3,880 troops serving in Afghanistan, the majority of them in the west.
+Italy has about 3,880 troops serving in Afghanistan, the majority of them in the west, making it the fifth-largest contributor to the NATO force.

-(Additional reporting by Hamid Shalizi in KABUL; Editing by Paul Tait and Robert Birsel)
+(Additional reporting by Sharafuddin Sharafyar in HERAT and Hamid Shalizi in KABUL; Writing by Paul Tait; Editing by Sanjeev Miglani)